For policies around in-person teaching and the pandemic, visit the Provost’s COVID-19 Academic Information and Resources.

 Note on masks in class:

-Strategies for Teaching Spring 2022
+Strategies for Teaching during the Pandemic

 Combining structure and flexibility means giving students clear expectations, standards and deadlines, while providing students options when they cannot meet those expectations -- all so that students can learn what you expect them to.

 Explaining the value of class time for students’ learning can help students know why being in class matters and can guide you in deciding how to adapt when students must miss class.